TomerKarniol/dhcp_backend_with_crossplane/README.md

 Test coverage includes:

-- Endpoint behavior and status contracts
+- Endpoint contracts and HTTP status codes
-- Pydantic schema and subnet/failover validation
+- Pydantic schema validation (IPs, subnet consistency, range ordering, failover mode enforcement)
-- PowerShell parsing and deterministic normalization
+- PowerShell output parsing and normalization
-- Diff-based update semantics
+- Diff-based update semantics (only changed sections trigger cmdlets)
-- Runtime environment guards
+- Runtime environment guard behavior
-- GET/PUT parity contract and drift-prevention scenarios
+- GET/PUT parity contract — the main guard against Crossplane reconciliation loops

 ## Operational Notes

-- This service is intended to run on a Windows environment with DHCP cmdlets.
+- This service must run on a Windows host with DHCP cmdlets available.
-- Linux/macOS/WSL requests to scope endpoints are rejected with structured `503` reasons.
+- Linux / macOS / WSL requests to scope endpoints return a structured `503` with a `reason` field.
-- `healthz` remains callable even when DHCP runtime prerequisites are missing.
+- `/healthz` is always safe to call regardless of OS.
-- Deletion is fail-safe around failover detach to avoid orphaned relationship drift.
+- Scope deletion is fail-safe: failover is detached before scope removal to prevent orphaned relationships.
+- If failover detach fails, the delete is retried on the next Crossplane reconciliation cycle.

 ## License